Updated: August 24, 2023

 You can also log in to your bank’s website or mobile app and check if there’s already an option available for you to open a UITF investment account without the need to visit your branch.

-A good alternative to time deposits are bond investments.
-They generally have higher interest rates than cash deposit accounts, and lower risk than stocks investments.
+A good alternative to the time deposit is bond investments.
+They generally have higher interest rates than cash deposit accounts and lower risk than stocks investments.

 Your access to corporate bonds might be limited.
-But you can always ask your Philippine-based bank for government or retail treasury bonds that you can invest on.
+But you can always ask your Philippine-based bank for government or retail treasury bonds that you can invest in.
 Again, this option might already be available for you through their website.

-Alternatively, if you already have mutual fund and/or unit investment trust fund investments, then you can choose to invest on bond funds instead.
+Alternatively, if you already have mutual fund and/or unit investment trust fund investments, then you can choose to invest in bond funds instead.

 5. Real Estate

 From personal observation, Overseas Filipino Workers usually lean towards real estate investments.
 However, most of them fall into the trap of buying a property that only becomes an idle asset.

-If you really want to invest in real estate, then promise yourself that you would either: (1) have the property rented out or; (2) sell the property when its value goes up.
+If you want to invest in real estate, then promise yourself that you would either: (1) have the property rented out or; (2) sell the property when its value goes up.

 In my book, you’re not investing in real estate if what you’re buying is a future home or a place where your family would relocate and live.
 If you do this, then you’re just increasing your net worth.

-If you really want to come home as soon as possible, then business investments are the best option, in my opinion.
-Having one can eventually create enough cashflow for you to replace your OFW income.
+If you want to come home as soon as possible, then business investments are the best option, in my opinion.
+Having one can eventually create enough cash flow for you to replace your OFW income.

 Unfortunately, putting up a traditional business has always been a challenge for OFWs.
-Their absence in the day-to-day operations definitely creates trust issues towards the one managing the business.
+Their absence in the day-to-day operations creates trust issues towards the one managing the business.